oist/optinist/docs/utils/tutorials.md

 ##### setting OPTINIST_DIR
 The file assigning the OPTINIST_DIR is optinist/optinist/api/dir_path.py.
 Change line for OPTINIST_DIR, INPUT_DIR, and OUTPUT_DIR according to your demand.
 Changing dir_path.py may also be necessary when running the pipeline on your cluster computers.
+Also, you can quickly change OPTINIST_DIR by changing the environment variable by typing 'export OPTINIST_DIR="your_saving_dir"' before launching.

 ##### snakemake settings
 use_conda:  ADD COMMENTS!  <br>